What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Such different fly agarics

-The name "fly agaric" is made up of two words: "flies" and "pestilence", that is, death.
-And without explanation, it is clear that the mushroom kills flies, namely its juice, which is released from the hat after sprinkling it with sugar.
+The name “fly agaric” is made up of two words: “flies” and “pestilence”, that is, death.
+And without explanation, it is clear that the mushroom kills flies, namely its juice, which is released from the cap after sprinkling it with sugar.

 Small but deadly ragged mushroom